No results found matching your search criteria. Showing all properties instead.

 Our cottages are located across the picturesque hills of the south Lake District.
 They all offer great amenities, attractions, walks and pubs on your door step or act as a great base to explore the wider area.

-Whether you are just passing though or making a day of it, would thoroughly recommend you spend sometime in Ambleside during your visit.
+Whether you are just passing through or making a day of it, would thoroughly recommend you spend some time in Ambleside during your visit.

 Some our top recommendations for this typically Cumbrian town include shopping; this is one of the best destinations in the Lakes for a little retail therapy, whether you are looking for some more hiking gear (try Gaynor Sports) or if you are looking for gifts for yourself or others our favourite independent shops include: Detail, Bathhouse, Old Bank House Chocolate Shop and Cherrydidi.

 Visit the cinema; this isn't you're usual multiplex offering, this is much better!
 Great for a rainy day or evening, this award-winning venue shows the latest films, live music events and other specials such as Westend shows and ballet!
 And best of all, for less the £25 you can have a two-course meal and film!